npmaier/mezzanine-recipes/README.md

 # mezzanine-recipes

-This plugin gives you an "Recipe" page type for your Mezzanine sites.
+This plugin gives you a "Recipe" page type for your Mezzanine sites.

 ## Features